In a Nutshell:

 The calf and foot massage is more comprehensive than you’d expect to find in an entry-level chair, utilizing airbags and rollers for the calves, and additional rollers for the soles of the feet.

-That’s great in theory, but the implementation is a little unpolished, and while the result is generally good, a significant percentage of users have complained that it’s too harsh a massage, and that they’ve had to manually apply padding to the foot wells and leg ports in order to use the feature on a regular basis.
+That’s great in theory, but the implementation is a little unpolished, and while the result is generally good, a significant percentage of users have complained that it’s too harsh a massage and that they’ve had to manually apply padding to the footwells and leg ports in order to use the feature on a regular basis.

-The ottoman comes with an extension module which allows the chair to accommodate users up to 6’3” tall, which is a small but noteworthy plus.
+The ottoman comes with an extension module that allows the chair to accommodate users up to 6’3” tall, which is a small but noteworthy plus.
 Credit should be given where it is due, and while this chair is lacking in other areas, kudos to Real Relax for this addition.

 As you might expect on a chair with few features, the remote is easy to use, and the chair is easy to master.
 There’s no learning curve here.
 Sit down, lean back, and keep your fingers crossed that you enjoy your massage!